Skip to content

 aws cloudformation describe-stack-resource-drifts --stack-name prod-infrastructure

-The first command starts the detection process.
-The second retrieves the results.
+The first command starts detection.
+The second retrieves results.
 For large stacks, detection takes a few seconds to a few minutes.

-When CloudFormation finds drift, the output shows exactly what changed:
+When drift is found, the output shows exactly what changed:

 {